Chris Reifert: Career

-Artistry and influences
+Artistry

 Reifert is a pioneer of the death-doom fusion genre.
 Although his music is more death metal than doom metal, he is one of the first musicians known to have combined the two styles.
-His vocal style in Autopsy is characterized by "pus-spewing, swallowed vomit grunts and groans."
+According to Joe Davita of Loudwire: "His pus-spewing, swallowed vomit grunts and groans are fit for straightjackets and a gurney, prowling flickering halls repeating words of torture and grisly ends."

 He is also known for his album cover art.
 His interviews are noted for his sharp wit and off-the-wall humor.

 Reifert has named his early influences as Slayer, Terrorizer, Master, Death, Possessed, Black Sabbath, Pentagram, Candlemass, Witchfinder General, Trouble, Saint Vitus, Frank Marino, Robin Trower, Cream and Alice Cooper.